Click below to listen to this post.

 Sure, you can certainly find some savings when buying multiple quantities, but I still think it’s better to pick and choose when you do.

-All this glorious space that we were swimming in when we first arrived just six months ago has filled up more than I would like and while I may have saved a few bucks, what it’s costing me in peace of mind is far more expensive.
+All this glorious space that we were swimming in when we first arrived less than one year ago has filled up more than I would like.
+While I may have saved a few bucks, what it’s costing me in peace of mind is far more expensive.

 So it’s time to pump the brakes, evaluate what we’re currently hanging onto that we no longer love, need, or use, and send it on its way.

 It should come as no surprise that I’m pretty consistent in clearing clutter, but as I look around my office I’m sure there are things I could part with.
-While I only own about 35 books total, I see one or two that could be donated.
+While I only own about 35 physical books, I see one or two that could be donated.

 I also have a couple pieces of artwork under my bed that I don’t have a home for and that I don’t particularly love anymore.
 They were a great fit in our last traditional home, but my tastes have changed.